cutting-room-floor/projectmill/README.txt

 `--mill`      Generates new tilemill projects based on configuration.

+`--optimize`  Optimize SQLite queries by materializing results into a new sqlite database.

 `--render`    Renders projects that are present in configuration and have been milled.

 `--upload`    Uploads projects that are present in configuration and have been rendered.